 Section 8: Investigation

-Upon receipt of a report of sexual misconduct or upon notice of an incident of sexual misconduct, the University shall inform the complainant about: (i) available counseling, victim advocacy, medical, mental health, disability, legal assistance and other support services; (ii) the option to avoid contact with the respondent during the pendency of the investigation; (iii) their Title IX rights; (iv) their grievance rights; (v) their right to modification of class schedules, testing schedules, and living arrangements; and (vi) their right to report a crime to campus or local law enforcement.
+Within twelve (12) hours of receiving a report of sexual misconduct or upon notice of an incident of sexual misconduct, the University shall inform the complainant about: (i) available counseling, victim advocacy, medical, mental health, disability, legal assistance and other support services; (ii) the option to avoid contact with the respondent during the pendency of the investigation; (iii) their Title IX rights; (iv) their rights under the Illinois Preventing Sexual Violence in Higher Education Act; (v) their grievance rights; (vi) their right to modification of academic, living, dining, transportation, and working situations; (vii) their right to report a crime to campus or local law enforcement; and (viii) the University’s obligation to honor an order of protection or no contact order entered by a State civil or criminal court.
 The University shall provide the complainant with a copy of this policy and the applicable grievance procedures identified herein.